The week started with major coastal flooding in Charleston. The weather was beautiful.

 Flooding wasn’t limited to the city.
 Many beaches suffered erosion and rip currents, with water levels running a little over two feet above normal.

 September through November marks a key overlap of factors — including Earth’s proximity to the sun and the position of key weather systems — that now make nuisance flooding routine.
-The fall location of the Bermuda High helps augment onshore winds, while tides are often more dramatic in the fall anyway.
+The fall location of a zone of high pressure near Bermuda, around which air flows clockwise, helps augment onshore winds, while tides are often more dramatic in the fall anyway.

-The current flooding represents a trifecta of influences combining into something noticeable.
+The current flooding is the result of a trifecta of influences.

 “The primary drivers of the tide are the astronomical forces,” said Dixon.
 “We just had a new moon and a perigee where the moon’s passing close to the Earth, so these are going to be pretty elevated [tides] anyway.”